 The external bounding line of the Boundary-Line dataset is the extent of the realm.
-This means the Boundary extent is digitised on the alignment of the MLW(S) for the seaward extent.
-Boundary-Line does not contain a separate MLW(S) only FC0071 MHW Mean High Water
+This means the boundary extent is digitised on the alignment of the mean low water (springs)(MLWS) for the seaward extent.
+Boundary-Line does not contain a separate mean low water (springs) (MLWS) only FC0071 representing the mean high water (MHW).

-Note: To display the EOR both mean high water (MHW) and another type of boundary, for example, European electoral region or Westminster constituency, need to be displayed together.
+NOTE: To display the EOR both mean high water (MHW) and another type of boundary, for example, European electoral region or Westminster constituency, need to be displayed together.